-Design for Change ((DFC) outlines, with examples, a process by which students identify a problem and collectively design and execute a plan to remedy the problem.
-The process,as outlined, involves four steps - FEEL, IMAGINE, DO and.
-SHARE.
+Design for Change outlines a process by which students identify a problem and collectively design and execute a plan to remedy the problem.
+The process,as outlined, involves four steps - feel, imagine, do and share.

 The four steps are realized through seven lesson plans, spread over a week of instruction.
 The students assume ownership of the task and the lesson plan provides the teacher with directions that help the students move effectively through the steps involved.

 With the help of case studies, videos and testimonials by successful change agents, students are encouraged identify a problem/issue meaningful to their own experience and 'create change', whether that be in their own lives, their school, or their community.

 Students will have an opportunity to practice the skills associated with leadership, effective communication, teamwork, critical and creative thinking.

 The lesson plans reflect the strengths of experiential learning.
 Students learn by doing; by exploring an issue that has relevance for them and by undertaking a plan that will right a perceived wrong or meet an identified need.

 The resource has the additional strength of inviting students to become part of a larger initiative with other students in designing change.

 Design for Change is generic in terms of content and therefore may have application in a number of subject areas where students are asked to identify and respond to an issue but it would have greatest relevance for those courses that deal with citizenship education.

 The following tool will allow you to explore the relevant curriculum matches for this resource.
 To start, select a province listed below.